Master Services Agreement (MSA)

 Schedule C – Third-Party Software and Licensing Terms

 C1.
 Pass-Through Terms.
 Customer use of Microsoft 365, Google Workspace, Barracuda, Votiro, 1Password, Kaseya components, AWS, Google Cloud, Veeam, Ahsay, and Asigra is subject to each vendor’s standard terms and acceptable use policies.
-Where Customer purchases such services through Provider, Customer agrees to those terms as updated by the vendor from time to time.
+Where a Customer purchases services through a Provider, the Customer agrees to those terms as updated by the vendor from time to time.

 C3.
 SLA Credits – Exclusive Remedy.
 For any third-party service with a vendor SLA, any credits issued by the vendor are the sole and exclusive credits available for that service and are not additive to any other credits or remedies.

 C4.
 Restores and Customer-Controlled Encryption Keys.
 Unless expressly purchased as a managed restoration service in an Order or SOW, Customer is responsible for initiating and performing restores using the applicable console or client.
-If Customer uses customer-controlled encryption keys, loss of keys may render data permanently unrecoverable and is Customer’s responsibility.
+If the Customer uses customer-controlled encryption keys, the loss of these keys may render the data permanently unrecoverable, and it is the Customer’s responsibility.

 Schedule D – Enhanced Billing Terms